 UL Health and Safety Online Courses

 UL’s workplace health and safety course library offers self-paced training that is engaging, consistent and measurable.
-Access this resource to see a list of courses relevant to “getting back to work” after COVID-19, click here: PureSafety On Demand.
+To see a list of courses relevant to “getting back to work” after COVID-19, click here: PureSafety On Demand.
 COVID-19

 Harvard University Belfer Center: Defending Digital Democracy

 Directed by Eric Rosenbach, the Defending Digital Democracy Project (D3P) aims to identify and recommend strategies, tools, and technology to protect democratic processes and systems from cyber and information attacks.
 By creating a unique and bipartisan team comprised of top-notch political operatives, experts in technology, and leaders in the cyber and national security world, D3P intends to offer concrete solutions to an urgent problem.

 Foreign nations and non-state actors are not backing down in their efforts to hack systems, alter the outcome, and undermine confidence in our elections.
 The Defending Digital Democracy Project will help institutions fortify themselves against these attacks by:

 - Developing solutions to share important threat information with technology providers, governments, political organizations;

 - Providing election administrators, election infrastructure providers, campaign organizations and leaders involved in democratic processes with practical “playbooks” to improve their cybersecurity;